-The 2013 Annual Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data released data for Fiscal Year 2013 on February 3, 2015.
-Users should note that this release also includes revisions to Fiscal Year 2012.
+The 2014 Annual Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data released data for Fiscal Year 2014 on July 28, 2015.
+Users should note that this release also includes revisions to Fiscal Years 2012 and 2013.
 The revised data are accessible through all viewable and downloadable data files on the survey's website.

 Because all 230 state government pension systems are included, these data are not subject to sampling error or any sampling variability.
 Of the 3,742 local government-administered pension systems, 1,568 were sampled in 2014.
 Sampling error is available as a coefficient of variation (CV).